Peter Lever: Biography

 Lever also played ten One Day Internationals, including all England's matches the 1975 Cricket World Cup, taking 11 wickets but scoring only 17 runs.
 His ODI debut was also against Australia, at Melbourne on 5 January 1971, the first one-day international of all, and his last match was the world cup semi final at Headingley, Leeds, again against Australia, on 18 June 1975.
 This gives Lever the unusual distinction of having played both his debut, and last match, against Australia during Ashes tours, in both the Test and one day form of the game.

-Lever's best Test bowling figures came also in an Ashes match, the Test match prior to the Chatfield incident, the sixth test against Australia in 1974/5.
+Lever's best Test bowling figures came in an Ashes match, the Test match prior to the Chatfield incident, the sixth test against Australia in 1974/5.
 England having previously been overwhelmed in this series, principally by the performances of Jeff Thomson and Dennis Lillee, Wisden observed of this match that "England's big victory, impossible to foresee before the match even though Australia were without the injured Thomson, had its roots in Lever's excellent bowling on the first morning".
 Lever had previously taken even better figures, 7/83, for England against the Rest of the World XI captained by Garfield Sobers in 1970.
 At the time this match had Test match status, although it was subsequently withdrawn.
 Lever made 88 not out, his highest first-class score, in a Test match against India in 1971, sharing an 8th wicket stand of 168 with Ray Illingworth, still as of 2022 England's highest eighth-wicket stand against India in Test matches.
 Lever also took his first Test five-wicket haul in the same match.

 Lever's domestic career continued until 1976 in first-class cricket, and until 1983 in List-A. He then went on to become a coach at his old club, Lancashire.
 In the mid-1990s Lever also assisted Illingworth during his time as chairman of selectors.

 In later years he helped coach at Lewdown Cricket Club in Devon.

+Lever died following a short illness on 27 March 2025, at the age of 84.